JoshCheung/lob_vue/README.md

 Users will be able to click on an address in the search result and populate the input.
 ```
 #### Note:
-- To/From address suggestion is functional
+- All inputs are functional, but 'To' and 'From' autocomplete are the main functions to showcase
-- The submit button is not functional
+- The submit button is for testing the endpoints of creating the postcards,
+    - feel free to give it a try after selecting addreeses
-- The side navigation is only cosmetic
+- The side navigation is purely cosmetic

 # Demo Locally: